A primer on semiconvex functions in general potential theories: Introduction

+The fourth and final apect is treated in Chapter \ref{chap:apqc} and concerns the essential role that semiconvex functions play in the viscosity theory of semicontinuous functions by way of the aforementioned {\em semiconvex approximation of upper semicontinuous functions} (see Theorem~\ref{baspropsc}).
+One also finds an alternative proof of the conventional {\bf {\em Theorem on Sums}} of Crandall--Ishii--Lions which makes use of the upper contact jet technology developed up to this point.

+These four aspects of Part~\ref{pt1} are essential for the implementation of the viscosity theory of subharmonics and supersolutions of Part~\ref{sas}, which will be described next.
+We repeat the important assertion that the ingredients of Part~\ref{pt1} represent the ``hard analysis'' part of the viscosity theory.

-Before describing the contents of the present work, it will be useful to recall the definitions of subequation (constraint sets) and their subharmonics which are the basic objects in any potential theory.
+To facilitate the synopsis of Part~\ref{sas}, it will be useful to anticipate the definitions of a subequation (constraint set) and their subharmonics which are the basic objects in any potential theory.
 A {\em subequation} on an open subset $X \subset \R^n$ is a (closed) subset

 of the bundle of $2$-jets over $X$ satisfying the properties of {\em positivity} (P), {\em negativity} (N) and {\em topological stability} (T).
-Properties (P) and (N) are {\em monotonicity} properties which combine to ask that for each $x \in X$ the fibers $\call F_x := \{J \in \call J^2: (x,J) \in \call F\}$ satisfy
+Properties (P) and (N) are {\em monotonicity} properties which combine to ask that for each $x \in X$ the fibers $\call F_x \defeq \{J \in \call J^2: (x,J) \in \call F\}$ satisfy

 When $\call F$ is defined by an operator $F \in C(\call J^2(X))$; for example, if